 - Up to 20,000 new cases of MDS are reported in the United States every year - Between 60,000 and 170,000 people in the United States are estimated to have MDS

 MDS is not contagious.
-In very rare cases (up to 10%), MDS can be linked to inherited conditions (meaning they run in the family).
-Tell the person you care for to talk to a healthcare provider about inheritable disorders related to MDS.
+In very rare cases (up to 10%), MDS can be linked to inherited conditions (meaning they run in your family).
+Talk to your healthcare provider about inheritable disorders related to MDS.